Gingivostomatitis is an infection of the mouth and gums that leads to swelling and sores. It may be due to a virus or bacteria.

-Normally, no special tests are needed to diagnose gingivostomatitis.
+Most of the time, no special tests are needed to diagnose gingivostomatitis.
 However, the doctor may take a small piece of tissue from the sore to check for a viral or bacterial infection.
 This is called a culture.
-A biopsy may occasionally be done to rule out other types of mouth ulcers.
+A biopsy may be done to rule out other types of mouth ulcers.

-Medicated mouth rinses may be recommended to reduce pain.
-Salt water (one-half teaspoon of salt in 1 cup of water) or over-the-counter mouthwashes like hydrogen peroxide or Xylocaine may be soothing.
+- Rinse your mouth with salt water (one-half teaspoon of salt in 1 cup of water) or mouthwashes with hydrogen peroxide or Xylocaine to ease discomfort.

-Eat a well-balanced and nutritious diet.
+- Eat a healthy diet.
 Soft, bland (non-spicy) foods may reduce discomfort during eating.

-Gingivostomatitis infections range from mild and slightly uncomfortable to severe and painful.
-The sores generally get better in 2 or 3 weeks with or without treatment.
+Gingivostomatitis infections range from mild to severe and painful.
+The sores often get better in 2 or 3 weeks with or without treatment.
 Treatment may reduce discomfort and speed healing.